IntersectionalityFeminism 101 Feminism 101: 4 Common Myths Debunked

 There is a very mixed response from the masses about feminism, giving rise to numerous myths about it on a huge scale, hence a Feminism 101 is required.

-There is a very mixed response from the masses about feminism in India, giving rise to numerous myths and misconceptions about it on a large-scale, hence a feminism 101 and debunking the myths is required.
-Of course, it is always healthy to have opinions in support and in counter for any idea to develop and not just remain stagnant.
-BUT, both the sides of the coin need to have a certain base for its arguments; a strong, factually authentic base to support them and not just mere misconceptions that are associated with it.
+There is a very mixed response from the masses about feminism in India, giving rise to numerous myths and misconceptions about it on a large scale, hence feminism 101 and debunking the myths is required.
+Of course, it is always healthy to have opinions in support and counter for any idea to develop and not just remain stagnant.
+However, both sides of the coin need to have a certain base for their arguments; a strong, factually authentic base to support them and not just mere misconceptions that are associated with it.
 Sadly, what is happening with feminism is that people who are against it believe feminism to be something it is not and thus are unjustified in their stand.
-Consequently, feminists have been constantly trying to clear the air around this word, trying to make it known for what it really is and then only welcoming all kinds of opinions for or against it.
+Consequently, feminists have been constantly trying to clear the air around this word, trying to make it known for what it is and then only welcoming all kinds of opinions for or against it.
 This article is an effort in the same direction and aims to put things as simply and clearly as possible.

 1. Feminism is for the “fem”ales, by the “fem”ales and of the “fem”ales.

-Fun fact: By avoiding to be recognized as a feminist (because, Oh!
-The f word) and calling yourself a humanist or supporting egalitarianism instead, you are completely missing the point and well, these are different, unique and separate theories and can’t be used as replacements of each other.
+Fun fact: By avoiding being recognised as a feminist (because, Oh!
+The f word) and calling yourself a humanist or supporting egalitarianism instead, you are completely missing the point and well, these are different, unique, and separate theories, and can’t be used as replacements of each other.
 Google it, maybe?

 2. Feminism advocates misandry.